-As Formula 1 prepares to head back to Las Vegas for the first time in four decades, a lot of the pre-race conversation is dominated by just how cold the Grand Prix could be.
+As Formula 1 prepares to head back to Las Vegas, a lot of the pre-race conversation is dominated by just how cold the Grand Prix could be.

-Early forecasts suggest temperatures could drop to as low as 6°C / 43°F during the weekend.
+Early forecasts suggest temperatures could drop to as low as 6°C / 43°F when the cars are on track.
 Don't forget that it is a night race, so those warmer daytime temperatures that the Nevada desert enjoys will quickly disappear when the cars head out onto the track.

-It will be a far cry from our previous visit to the entertainment capital of the world, where the 1981 and 1982 Caesars Palace Grands Prix were both held in intense heat, with several drivers suffering from heat exhaustion.
+It will be a far cry from two of our previous visits to the entertainment capital of the world, where the 1981 and 1982 Caesars Palace Grands Prix were both held in intense heat, with several drivers suffering from heat exhaustion.

 Nicholas Latifi takes his 2020 Eifel Grand Prix track walk in wintry settings, but this wasn't the coldest-ever race...